The Squad: A Star Wars Story

 “Sir, this is taking too long, sir.”
 He knew those creatures would be here any second.
-He again felt panic remembering his last encounter, the helplessness.
-They needed to be away from them as quickly as possible.
+He panicked.
+There were so many of them.
+They needed to be away from here as quickly as possible.

 “Just get me, then!” the lieutenant said as he began to cough and choke at the smoke.

 The trooper could see his two squad mates trussed up and hanging over fire pits.
 The men were struggling against their bonds.